 Personality and Health – A Longitudinal Study

-The goal of this project is to study associations between personality and health over the lifespan, and the mechanisms underlying these associations, in the Hawaii Personality and Health cohort.
-The study began over 50 years ago with personality assessments of participants when they were elementary school children on two Hawaiian islands.
-Since 1998, we have located and recruited participants for questionnaire assessments and we have conducted an extensive baseline medical and psychological examination at mean age 50.
-During the next five years, we will be conducting 10-year follow-up examinations as well as further questionnaire assessments.
+This study began over 50 years ago with personality assessments of the participants when they were elementary school children on two Hawaiian islands.
+Since 1998, investigators located and recruited participants for questionnaire assessments of personality and many other psychosocial variables, including an extensive baseline medical and psychological examination at mean age 50.
+The project has just received another five years of funding.

 National Institute on Aging (NIA)